ishaandey/node/README.md

 # Node
 Welcome!
-Node is a ten-week introductory data science course offered by [HackCville](https://hackcville.com/), where students pick up **core data literacy skills** and apply them in domains of interest.
+Node is a ten-week introductory data science course offered by [Forge (formerly HackCville)](https://joinforge..co/), where students pick up **core data literacy skills** and apply them in domains of interest.

 Among other things, we'll learn the foundations of data manipulation, exploratory data analysis, machine learning, and apply them towards our own areas of interests in projects.
 Though the course assumes some basic knowledge of programming or familiarity with Python, all are welcome.